About our Project

-Thanks to a grant that was awarded by the European Federation of Neurological Associations (EFNA), within their #BrainLifeGoals initiative, to ADHS Deutschland in partnership with ADHD, ASC & LD Belgium, we were able to launch a campaign to raise awareness about undiagnosed ADHD in women, focusing at first on Belgium and Germany, but with the intention of spreading this project to other European countries in their languages.
+In 2020, ADHS Deutschland in partnership with ADHD, ASC & LD Belgium was awarded a grant by the European Federation of Neurological Associations (EFNA), within their #BrainLifeGoals campaign initiative.
+With the funds received in 2020, we were able to launch a campaign to raise awareness about undiagnosed ADHD in women, focusing at first on Belgium and Germany, and spreading out in 2021 across European countries in their languages.

 We began this project by launching social media platforms on Instagram and Facebook and began collecting personal stories from women who wanted to chart their experience of living with undiagnosed ADHD, how they discovered they had ADHD and the difference this knowledge has made to their lives.